A Review of Cognitive Approaches in SLA: Identifying the Most Influential Factors from Key Studies

 Abstract

-This study investigates cognitive approaches to Second Language Acquisition (SLA) by examining key components such as attention, working memory, L1 transfer, and cognitive restructuring.
-A systematic literature review was conducted using the SALSA framework, focusing on ten peer-reviewed studies published between 2018 and 2023.
+This study investigates cognitive approaches to Second Language Acquisition (SLA) by examining key components: attention, working memory, L1 transfer, and cognitive restructuring.
+Despite extensive research on individual cognitive factors in SLA, there remains a critical gap in understanding how these elements interact systemically in multilingual contexts, particularly in Indonesian EFL classrooms where traditional teaching methods often neglect cognitive principles.
+This study aims to develop an integrated cognitive model of SLA and propose practical pedagogical strategies tailored to Indonesia’s unique multilingual environment.
+A systematic review is conducted using the SALSA framework (Search, Appraisal, Synthesis, and Analysis), incorporating NVivo 12-assisted thematic analysis of ten peer-reviewed studies published between 2018 and 2023.
+The methodology follows PRISMA 2020 guidelines for transparent study selection and applies qualitative analysis to identify patterns across diverse cognitive studies.
 The findings reveal that attention serves as a gateway for input processing and learning, while working memory determines learners’ capacity to handle linguistic information.
-Additionally, L1 transfer can either facilitate or hinder L2 learning depending on language distance and learner awareness.
-Cognitive restructuring, driven by practice and feedback, enables proceduralization of explicit knowledge.
-In the Indonesian EFL context, these cognitive mechanisms are especially relevant due to the multilingual backgrounds of learners and the dominance of teacher-centered instruction.
-The study suggests that instruction should be cognitively informed by enhancing attention through input salience, adapting to working memory limits, managing L1 influence, and fostering restructuring through reflective practice.
-These insights provide a pedagogical model grounded in cognitive SLA principles, aiming to improve English learning outcomes in Indonesia.
+Additionally, L1 transfer either facilitates or hinders L2 learning depending on language distance and learner awareness.
+Cognitive restructuring enables proceduralization of explicit knowledge.
+In the Indonesian EFL context, these mechanisms are especially relevant.
+This study suggests cognitively informed instruction to enhance learning outcomes.

 References